JeremyRubin/pleb.fi/content/events/miami2025.md

 july 26-27 at the Port in miami

 ## apply to attend (tickets)
-fill out [this form](https://forms.gle/rDoCG45VLXVpETW56) to register. if you get approved, we'll send you an email to buy tickets through luma. address of the event will also be included.
+fill out [this form](https://forms.gle/rDoCG45VLXVpETW56) to register to apply. if you get approved, we'll send you an email to buy tickets through luma. address of the event will also be included.

 ticket prices will be:
 1. $30 for early bird (before July 18)
 2. $60 regular (July 18+)

 ## with gratitude to...
+{{< miami2025/sponsors >}}

 interested in sponsoring? help feed the plebs and fill out [this form](https://forms.gle/cnmdTceJZAhaGLuX8)! 🙏

 ## prepping for pleb.fi?